sweet-share/test_task_segmentation/README.md

 2. Find 4 corners of pants segment (upper left, upper right, downwards left, downwards right - UL, UR, DL, DR).
 3. Find upper corners of left and right boot (or downward corners of legs, if there are no boots).
 4. Find left and right lines which cross UL, UR and DL, DR respectively.
-5. Draw a visible part of that line from DL/DR to the point of height of boot/leg corners, remember that point.
+5. Draw a visible part of that line from DL/DR to the height of boot/leg corners, remember that point.
-6. Create a polygon with following points: DL, left line end, left boot corner, right boot corner, right line end, DR. Fill the polygon.
+6. Create a filled polygon with following points: DL, left line end, left boot corner, right boot corner, right line end, DR.
 7. Combine polygon with segmentation masks of pants, legs, boots and socks.
 Subtract segments of arms, bags, rackets etc. Create mask.
 8. Apply mask to original picture.